gtque/shrendd/README.md

    3. ~~version bump support~~
    4. ~~branch and remove beta version.~~
    5. run tests as part of build, don't build if tests fail.
+   6. publish upshrendd compatibility
+      1. this is needed before even considering 1.0
+      2. indicate if version is backwards compatible or not
+      3. upshrendd needs to check for targeted version and see if version is compatible
+      4. if downgrading, need to check if downgrade is compatible
+      5. interactive prompt to allow user to force upshrendd if version not compatible
+      6. support `-f` flag for silent force, aka no interactive prompting
+   7. release notes file
 2. ~~publish~~
    1. ~~upload to github~~
    2. ~~check if release already exists~~